TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-operation-serverbusy.md

 	cloudEnvironments="public"
 />

-# Operation on PostgreSQL is failed because server is busy with other operations.
+# Operation on PostgreSQL failed because server is busy with other operations.

 <!--issueDescription-->